magepages/mpdocs/docs/reward-points-pro/index.md

   * Define the conversion rate from X (currency) to Y (point)
   * Admins can fill out the appropriate rate in here.
 However, decimal numbers are not approved.
 If admins enter a decimal number, they will be rounded following the rule ``>= 0.5 to 1``, or  ``< 0.5 to 0``.
 * In the **Priority** field:
-  * Indicates the priority of this earning rate compared to other earning rates.
+  * Indicates the priority of this spending rate compared to other spending rates.
   * 0 indicates the highest priority.
 The higher number, the lower priority.
   * If there’re many earning rates which have similar priorities, rules will apply on the rate which has a smaller ID first.